 Dr. Hallman teaches undergraduate and graduate courses in English education.
 Upon arriving at KU, she implemented service-learning into the English/ Language Arts teacher education program as a way to expand English/ language arts teacher preparation and development.
+Dr. Hallman specializes in middle and secondary English education.

 Heidi L. Hallman teaches undergraduate and graduate courses in English/ Language Arts education.